The search for a missing woman in Wyoming partly revolves around a mysterious 55-gallon drum | News Channel 3-12

 Koester and her search co-organizer, Heidi Kennedy, are on a mission to find out what happened to Gakwa.

 Born and raised in Kenya, Gakwa moved to Idaho in May 2019, hoping to launch a career in health care.
-A petite woman, she stood just over 5 feet tall and weighed about 90 pounds.
+A petite woman, she is just over 5 feet tall and weighs about 90 pounds.

 She moved to Gillette in the summer of 2021, but the local volunteers involved in the search did not know her.
 “She’s a member of our community,” Kennedy said.
 “We have to keep looking.”